 See the document below for more information about fees -

-ITEMIZED LIST OF PRIVATE FEES
+ITEMISED LIST OF PRIVATE FEES - MAY 2018

 * Please note that we DO NOT sign the Passport forms / photos.